Sekuora/Fofaya-Tracker/README.md

 The code is a bit messy and could be improved.

 ## Installation
-In the releases there is an installer.

-**1. Installer:** Download the installer from the releases section and follow the installation prompts.
+**Installer:** Download the installer from the releases section and follow the installation prompts.

 ## Usage
 **1. Start Tracking:** After installation, run the application.
 You just need to press the start tracking button.